-Bill & Melinda Gates Foundation Leadership Capacity Development on Non-Sewered Sanitation and Fecal Sludge Management
+ADBI-Bill & Melinda Gates Foundation Leadership Capacity Development on City-wide Inclusive Sanitation

-More than 1.5 billion people in developing Asian countries lack access to improved sanitation, and around 80% of wastewater is discharged untreated.
-Without evidence-based information and adequate leadership capacity, national and local policy makers are unable to develop suitable sanitation and implement programs in urban and rural areas.
-In partnership with the Bill & Melinda Gates Foundation (BMGF), Capacity building and training (CBT) programs will create a platform for non-sewered sanitation and fecal sludge management to make cities more livable and to promote urban development.
-CBT programs and the BMGF will support sustainable and innovative water and sanitation solutions in developing member countries (DMCs), using a variety of methodologies, including evidence-based case studies; effective teaching and learning methods; high-level policy dialogues; seminars; research; and field visits by DMC government officials, experts, and private sector professionals.
+More than 1.5 billion people in developing Asian countries lack access to modern sanitation and around 80% of wastewater is discharged untreated.
+Evidence-based information and adequate leadership capacity is essential for national and local policy makers to develop and implement suitable sanitation infrastructure and programs in urban and rural areas.
+ADBI-BMGF CBT and research programs promote innovative and sustainable water and sanitation solutions in Asian Development Bank developing member countries (DMCs).
+These include case studies and policy briefs, events such as high-level policy dialogues, roundtables, seminars, and workshops, and field visits catering to DMC government officials, experts, and private sector professionals.

 In both respects, sanitation is deeply embedded.
 Grids of sewer pipes have been fixed into the surface of cities in the developed world for more than a century, and it has become a strong and important part of most policy makers’ belief that this is how to provide sanitation.